isomerpages/moe-damaipri/pages/example-page.md

 title: Example Page
 permalink: /example-page/
 ---
+# Discover Damai Primary School!

+Join our virtual open house and explore what makes us the ideal choice for your child's education:

+**Holistic and Diverse Programmes**: At Damai Primary School, we believe in nurturing well-rounded individuals.
+In addition to our comprehensive core subjects such as English, Mathematics, Science, and Mother Tongue languages, we offer a wide range of holistic and diverse programmes.
+From sports and arts to STEM (Science, Technology, Engineering, and Mathematics) and Infocomm skills, our students have the opportunity to explore their passions and develop their skills in various areas.

 <table align="center" cellpadding="0" cellspacing="0" class="Jeff's blog table class" style="margin-left: auto; margin-right: auto; text-align: center;"><thead>
   <tr>
 <td><a href="/holistic-education/Department/english/"><img src="/images/Random/Openhouse%20Matter/english.png" style="width:150px"></a></td>